Understand delegation in a canvas app

 In Sort, the formula can only be the name of a single column and can't include other operators or functions.

-All other functions do not support delegation, including these notable functions:
+All other functions don't support delegation, including these notable functions:

 - First, FirstN, Last, LastN